This low carb quiche is fluffy, creamy, and decadent and will make you fall in LOVE with food all over again!

 Lindsey's Tips

-- Pie Crust - I always use my low carb pie crust for this!
+- Pie Crust – I always use my keto pie crust for this.

-- Burning the crust - Some pie crusts burn easily, to prevent this, create a collar to protect your crust with foil.around the edge of the crust using tin foil.
+- Burning the crust – Some pie crusts burn easily (especially low carb ones, because of their high-fat content), to prevent this, create a foil collar around the edge of your crust.

-- You can drain the bacon fat from the pan, but I love cooking in it, as it infused the veggies with an ultra delicious, smoky, meaty flavor.
+- Bacon fat.
+You can drain the bacon fat from the pan, but I love cooking in it, as it infuses the veggies with an ultra-delicious, smoky, meaty flavor.

 Hey!